-- (1) Statement of Intent.
-It is the intent of the University to acquire quality goods and services in a cost effective manner, as economically as possible, within reasonable or required time frames, while promoting and maintaining fair and open competition in the public procurement process.
-This regulation rule establishes effective management oversight of the University's procurement process in order to comply with federal and state laws and rules, to reduce the appearance and opportunity for favoritism, and to preserve the integrity and reputation of the University with regard to purchasing and contracting. - (2) Purpose.
-These regulations rules implement the University's delegated authority from the University Board of Trustee with respect to the powers, duties and functions of the institutions purchasing jurisdiction as provided in Florida Board of Governor's Regulation 18.001 Sections 1001.74(5) and 1001.75(5), F.S. - (3) Application.
-These regulations rules shall apply to all expenditures of University funds on deposit with Florida State University involving a purchase, irrespective of their source, including federal assistance monies, except as otherwise specified herein, and may be applied to transactions that do not involve a purchase such as food service, bookstore, or vending eontract, when it is in the best interests of the University. - (4) Procurement Organization
+(1) Statement of Intent.
+It is the intent of the University to acquire quality goods and services in a cost effective manner, within reasonable or required time frames, while promoting and maintaining fair and open competition in the public procurement process.
+This regulation establishes effective management oversight of the University's procurement process in order to comply with federal and state laws and rules, to reduce the appearance and opportunity for favoritism, and to preserve the integrity and reputation of the University with regard to purchasing and contracting.

+(2) Purpose.
+These regulations implement the University's delegated authority from the University Board of Trustee with respect to the powers, duties and functions of the institutions purchasing jurisdiction as provided in Florida Board of Governor's Regulation 18.001

+(3) Application.
+These regulations shall apply to all expenditures of funds on deposit with Florida State University involving a purchase, irrespective of their source, including federal assistance monies, except as otherwise specified herein, and may be applied to transactions that do not involve a purchase such as food service, bookstore, or vending, when it is in the best interests of the University.

+(4) Procurement Organization

-- (a) The University Board of Trustees.
-By this regulation rule, the Board of Trustees exercises their statutory authority to establish a system process to coordinate procurement policies, procedures, and practices to be used in acquiring commodities and contractual services required by the University. - (b) The University President.
-As chief administrative officer of the University, the President has the responsibility to implement the University's procurement authority as consistent with the regulations rules of the Florida Board of Governors Regents State Board of Education and University Board of Trustees.
-The President has delegated statutory authority to approve, execute and administer contracts for and on behalf of the University Board of Trustees for licenses; the acquisition or provision of commodities, goods, equipment and services; leases of real estate and personal property and planning and construction to be rendered to or by the University provided such contracts are within the law and the regulations, rules and policies of the Florida Board of Governors State Board of Education and the University Board of Trustees.
-The President may delegate all or any portion of such authority, which is not required by law or rule to be exercised personally, to any employee of the University in the interest of the efficient and effective operation of the University. - (c) Delegation of Purchasing Authority - 1.
-Duties and Powers.
-The Director of Purchasing Services is delegated authority to serve as the Chief Procurement Officer chief central procurement officer for the University, and shall exercise the powers, duties and functions pertaining to the procurement of commodities and contractual services.
+(a) The University Board of Trustees.
+By this regulation, the Board of Trustees exercises their statutory authority to establish a system process to coordinate procurement policies, procedures, and practices to be used in acquiring commodities and contractual services required by the University.

+(b) The University President.
+As chief administrative officer of the University, the President has the responsibility to implement the University's procurement authority as consistent with the regulations of the Florida Board of Governors and University Board of Trustees.
+The President has delegated authority to approve, execute and administer contracts for and on behalf of the University Board of Trustees for licenses; the acquisition or provision of commodities, goods, equipment and services; leases of real estate and personal property and planning and construction to be rendered to or by the University provided such contracts are within the law and the regulations, rules and policies of the Florida Board of Governors and the University Board of Trustees.
+The President may delegate all or any portion of such authority, which is not required by law or rule to be exercised personally, to any employee of the University in the interest of the efficient and effective operation of the University.

+(c) Delegation of Purchasing Authority

+1. Duties and Powers.
+The Director of Purchasing Services is delegated authority to serve as the Chief Procurement Officer for the University, and shall exercise the powers, duties and functions pertaining to the procurement of commodities and contractual services.